Browsing posts from September, 2012

 It turns out I had plenty of time for the excitement to build, and build some more–nearly four hours more while waiting for the stormy weather to clear.

 So what it’s like standing on Wrigley Field’s mound for the first time?
-Pretty surreal.
-Everything appears so much bigger and more spread out: the bases, the foul poles, the stands.
+Exhilarating.
+The field appears so much bigger, much more spread out: the bases, the foul poles, the stands.

 I could see into the press box, Len & Bob and Pat & Keith.
 And I could see Chapman squatting behind home plate 60-feet, 6-inches away, or was he 160-feet away?
 That’s what it seemed like anyway.